robertsabado2-pixel/azure-network-protocols/README.md

 ### Step 5: Verify Connectivity

-- Log into Client-1 and ping DC1’s private IP.
+- Log into Client-1 and ping DC1’s private IP
-- Run `ipconfig /all` on the client to confirm DNS is pointing to DC1.
+- Run `ipconfig /all` on the client to confirm DNS is pointing to DC1

 <p align="center">
 ⬇️⬇️⬇️ REPLACE THIS WITH YOUR SCREENSHOT ⬇️⬇️⬇️